Oregon’s coast is home to numerous bays where, given favorable tides, recreational diggers often can easily harvest a limit of clams.

 The following areas have fair to good clamming, especially for softshell varieties.
 Some of them also have small populations of other varieties popular with clammers who take time to learn the areas.

-- Seaside: There are some softshell clams in the Necanicum estuary at this popular beach town.
+Seaside: There are some softshell clams in the Necanicum River estuary at this popular beach town.

 Note: The Columbia, Rogue and Chetco river estuaries tend to have too much fresh water to support good bay clam populations.